rich-junwang/rich-junwang.github.io/content/posts/tech/ml_infra/parallelism/index.md

 </p>

 ### Tensor Parallelism
 The bottleneck of neural network training is compute.
 Among all the computation parts, the general matrix multiplication (GEMM) consumes the most of time.
-One way to parallize the matrix multiplication is to use matrix decomposition.
+One way to parallelize the matrix multiplication is to use matrix decomposition.
 Specifically, we can split a matrix into two or multiple parts based on row or column.
 Then we can aggregate results after the computation of each parts in the end.
 This is the core idea of tensor parallelism (TP).

-In it's essence, tensor parallelism is block matrix mutiplication.
+In it's essence, tensor parallelism is block matrix multiplication.
 Based on how we partition the parameter matrix, there is row parallel partition and column parallel partition.
 For row parallel partition, there is

 $$